icub-tech-iit/documentation/docs/icub_operating_systems/pc104/the-icub-live-details.md

 # SSH configuration
 In order to speed up SSH connection, the DNS lookup is disabled with parameter `UseDNS no` in SSH server configuration file `/etc/ssh/sshd_config`

-Because the live system disables the password authentication at system startup, the script `/lib/live/config/9100-openssh-login` is used to enable it on starup by attind the following line to `/etc/ssh/sshd_config`
+Because the live system disables the password authentication at system startup, the script `/lib/live/config/9100-openssh-login` is used to enable it on starup by adding the following line to `/etc/ssh/sshd_config`
 ```
  PasswordAuthentication yes
 ```